giorginolab/vmd_plumed/doc/INSTALL.md

 1. Unzip the _vmd_plumed_ distribution anywhere in your system

-2. Add the following line to your _.vmdrc_ startup file (name and location [differs under Windows](http://www.ks.uiuc.edu/Research/vmd/vmd-1.7/ug/node197.html))
+2. Add the following lines to your _.vmdrc_ startup file (name and location [differs under Windows](http://www.ks.uiuc.edu/Research/vmd/vmd-1.7/ug/node197.html))

         lappend auto_path  /PATH/TO/THE/EXTRACTED/DISTRIBUTION
         menu main on